 Author: Jeffrey Robertson, ANU

-Jeffrey Robertson is a Visiting Fellow at the Asia Pacific College of Diplomacy, the Australian National University, and an Assistant Professor at Yonsei University in South Korea.
-He is the author of Diplomatic Style and Foreign Policy: A Case Study of South Korea (Palgrave 2016).
+Jeffrey Robertson is Visiting Fellow at the Asia-Pacific College of Diplomacy, The Australian National University and Assistant Professor at Yonsei University.